AI CAPABILITY • FOUNDATION

 Governance in Practice

 Good governance isn't just policies – it's embedded in how AI is actually used.
-Our context engineering and skills-based approach builds governance into workflows, not documents that sit on shelves.
+Our context engineering and skills-based approach builds governance into workflows, not documents.

 Leadership Fluency